Revised Fall 2024

 Course Changes

 If the department or program elects to modify requirements or individual courses at this time, the new material should accompany the review report.
 The standard course proposal forms are to be used to request approval for any course changes.
 If any course changes, scheduling changes, or changes in requirements discussed in the seven-year review affect requirements or courses in other departments or programs, please indicate specifically the courses or requirements involved and the departments or programs affected.
-Finally, if the department wishes to revise its catalog copy, the new copy should be submitted as part of this review.
+Finally, if the department wishes to revise its Bulletin copy, the new copy should be submitted as part of this review.